tsunami416604/azure-docs.hu-hu/articles/cloud-services-dotnet-continuous-delivery.md

     This will display information about your subscription.
 Verify that everything is correct.

-4. Save the script template provided at the [end of this article][] to your scripts folder as c:\\scripts\\WindowsAzure\\**PublishCloudService.ps1**.
+5. Save the script template provided at the [end of this article][end of this article] to your scripts folder as c:\\scripts\\WindowsAzure\\**PublishCloudService.ps1**.

-5. Review the parameters section of the script.
+6. Review the parameters section of the script.
 Add or modify any default values.
 These values can always be overridden by passing in explicit parameters.

-6. Ensure there are valid cloud service and storage accounts created in your subscription that can be targeted by the publish script.
+7. Ensure there are valid cloud service and storage accounts created in your subscription that can be targeted by the publish script.
 The storage account (blob storage) will be used to upload and temporarily store the deployment package and config file while the